If you wanna get good gut health, you’ve gotta get with my friends. Make it last forever, digestive health never ends.

 - Zingy, bold and bound to put a spring in your step, everyone loves ginger spice.
 The nanoparticles within ginger can prevent against alcohol-induced liver damage and create beneficial microbiome bacteria.
-Ginger can promote tissue repair of the gut lining to reduce symptoms of colitis, an inflammatory reaction in the colon that occurs commonly in autoimmune conditions and infections (2).
+Ginger extract and Ginger can promote tissue repair of the gut lining to reduce symptoms of colitis, an inflammatory reaction in the colon that occurs commonly in autoimmune conditions and infections (2).
 Ginger is often used to reduce nausea in pregnancy as it’s safe and has minimal side effects.
 The gorgeous spice can be found in my magical mango and ginger kvass recipe below.

 - You better stop… and admit your love for this herb.
 Mint is widely loved and used as a digestive aid.
 Not only can it help relieve symptoms associated with irritable bowel syndrome, it can also decrease digestive symptoms such as dyspepsia and nausea.
 Traditionally, mint was used to treat colic in infants, flatulence, diarrhoea, indigestion, nausea, vomiting and morning sickness (3).
 If you want a refresher, use fresh mint in my Pan-fried Pineapple with Fresh Mint and Coconut Yoghurt.